How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 💡 Tip: Use a window and a reflector to enhance the light

-[Scientific evidence: Why room temperature is 28 degrees?]
+[Doctor's Knowledge: Why is room temperature 28 degrees?]

 The ratio of body weight to body surface area is three times that of an adult.